-- Transactions rated BIG 2 and BIG 3 represent approximately 20% of all BIG transactions (0.8% of total net par outstanding) - The par amount of BIG 2 and BIG 3 decreased by approximately 30% in 2024 - BIG Surveillance Category 2 and Category 3 are exposures for which there are possible future losses, on a present value basis, and the aggregate probability weighting of scenarios with future losses is 50% or more - U.S. public finance, the vast majority of the Company's insured portfolio, is well diversified, with approximately 6,000 direct U.S. public finance obligors - We currently have net expected future loss to be paid on approximately a dozen exposures - The largest components of our combined BIG 2 and BIG 3 exposure are U.S. RMBS at 34%, Puerto Rico at 26% and international infrastructure at 25%
+- Transactions rated BIG 2 and BIG 3 represent approximately 26% of all BIG transactions (0.9% of total net par outstanding) - BIG Surveillance Category 2 and Category 3 are exposures for which there are possible future losses, on a present value basis, and the aggregate probability weighting of scenarios with future losses is 50% or more - The largest components of our combined BIG 2 and BIG 3 exposure are U.S. RMBS at 29%, Puerto Rico at 22% and non-U.S. infrastructure at 22% - For our total U.S. public finance portfolio, which contains more than 6,000 direct obligors and represents the vast majority of our total insurance exposure, only about a dozen exposures have expected future losses